 Among \textit{machine learning baselines}, MLP (0.656) and KNN (0.644) lead the group, while LR achieves only 0.314 due to its limited modeling capacity.
 The \textit{ensemble baselines}, \textit{RF} ($F1=0.656$) and \textit{GB} ($F1=0.633$), perform comparably to the best machine learning baselines, but still remain well below \method.
-We note, however, that these methods benefit from ensemble learning by aggregating multiple decision models, which typically increases computational cost.
+We note, however, that these methods benefit from ensemble learning, which aggregates multiple decision models and typically increases computational cost.
 In contrast, \method does not rely on ensembling.
-This suggests that the performance gains of \method stem from \ulnr rather than from model aggregation, and could potentially be further improved if combined with an ensemble strategy.
+This suggests that the performance gains of \method stem from \ulnr rather than from model aggregation and could be further improved by combining \method with an ensemble strategy.

-Though \method fares substantially better than baselines, its effectiveness is still imperfect.
+Though \method fares substantially better than the baselines, its effectiveness remains imperfect.
 The precision-recall trade-off can be adjusted by tuning the flip threshold $\tau$ to match specific application needs.
 For example, safety-critical applications may favor higher recall to detect as many unsafe cases as possible, while resource-constrained settings may prefer higher precision to reduce false alarms~\cite{lin2025safety}.
 We discuss the influence of $\tau$ in Section~\ref{subsubsec:ulnr} in detail.
 Imperfect effectiveness can also be alleviated by combining different safety predictors or involving a human in the loop~\cite{stocco2020misbehaviour, jeffrey2024using}.

 \textbf{Efficiency.} \method contains 285.9K parameters and achieves a per-sample inference latency of 0.0045 s.
 This latency is comparable to other deep learning baselines such as \textit{TFT} (0.0026\,s) and \textit{TimeMoE} (0.0045\,s), indicating that the improved predictive performance of \method does not come at the cost of increased inference time.
 Notably, \method is substantially faster than Superialist (0.3429 s), which requires a full autoencoder reconstruction pass per sample during inference.
 Among the machine learning baselines, \textit{SVM} (0.3847\,s) and \textit{KNN} (0.0627\,s) also incur higher latency despite their simpler architectures, as they rely on distance computations across training samples at inference time.
 Several classical models achieve lower latency (e.g., \textit{DT}: 0.0003\,s), but their prediction accuracy remains substantially lower. \method maintains competitive inference efficiency relative to the baselines evaluated under the same hardware conditions, while achieving substantially higher predictive performance.